SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 ## Move auth admin APIs from SDK to Cloud Function

-Following function will be removed from SDK, a developer should create its Cloud Function to handle admin tasks.
+Following function will be removed from client SDK, a developer should create its Cloud Function to handle admin tasks.

 | Attribute | Interface | Old JS SDK API |
 | -------- | -------- | ------ |